7 Habits Of Highly Resilient People

 Rather than focusing on the bad, think about the most determined people you know, and channel their strength.
 Then, turn that inspiration into action by implementing these seven habits of folks who persevere toward their purpose and get things done.

 The thing about hitting rock bottom is that there's nowhere to go but up.
 Step away from the situation and take the macro perspective.
 This rough patch is a bump in the road, not the end of the road.

 2. They find meaning in the mess.

 Failure is one of the best learning experiences you can have.
 It teaches you what didn't work, so you can find what does.
 It's proof you can recover, making the next risk you consider seem less scary.
-And, it makes your successes feel that much more meaningful.
+It also makes your successes feel that much more meaningful.
 Make your struggles worthwhile by learning from them.